SPO-VCS: An End-to-End Smart Predict-then-Optimize Framework with Alternating Differentiation Method for Relocation Problems in Large-Scale Vehicle Crowd Sensing: Conclusions

 \section{Conclusions}

-This paper presents an end-to-end SPO framework coupled with an alternating differentiation method for vehicle relocation problems in mobile sensing, aimed at enhancing sensing efficiency with limited budgets.
-The proposed SPO framework integrates a constrained QP optimization layer in the neural network and derives an explicit alternating differentiation method based on the ADMM.
-The matrix-based formulation in optimization enables seamless integration of the optimization layer into deep learning frameworks, facilitating efficient training and deployment.
-The unrolling alternating differentiation approach within the optimization layer enables rapid and effective backpropagation, essential for training deep learning models.
+This paper presents an end-to-end SPO framework coupled with an alternating differentiation method (SPO-A) for vehicle relocation problems in mobile sensing, aimed at enhancing sensing efficiency with limited budgets.
+The proposed SPO-A framework integrates a constrained QP optimization layer in the neural network and derives an explicit alternating differentiation method based on the ADMM.
+The matrix-based formulation in optimization enables seamless integration of the optimization layer into deep learning frameworks, facilitating efficient training and deployment for vehicle relocation problems in VCS.
+The unrolling alternating differentiation approach within the optimization layer enables effective backpropagation for large-scale networks, essential for training deep learning models.

-The effectiveness of the proposed SPO framework is validated through real-world experiments conducted in both mid-size and large-scale networks within the Kowloon district, Hong Kong.
-Results demonstrate that the SPO framework with alternating differentiation method surpasses benchmarks set by the SPO with implicit differentiation techniques and PTO in large-scale networks.
-Sensitivity analyses on target distribution uncertainties and control ratios validate the robustness of the framework for various applications.
-It is worth noting that the SPO framework (including both SPO-A and SPO-C) achieves a relatively higher prediction error than the two-step PTO framework in most cases, while also yielding better matching accuracy.
+The effectiveness of the proposed SPO-A framework is validated through two real-world experiments conducted in both mid-size and large-scale networks in Hong Kong and Chengdu, China.
+Results demonstrate that the SPO-A framework surpasses most benchmarks set by the SPO with implicit differentiation techniques (SPO-C) and PTO in overall matching accuracy, particularly in large-scale networks.
+Specifically, the SPO-A framework also outperforms the SPO-C in both matching accuracy and computational efficiency in most scenarios, highlighting the superior scalability of SPO-A for high-dimensional problems.
+The SPO-A framework outperforms PTO by providing more stable predictions during low demand variation and, crucially, by reducing overestimation in high-demand downtown areas during peak hours, which compensates for its peripheral underestimation and leads to superior overall matching performance.
+Finally, sensitivity analyses validate the robustness of the SPO-A framework against uncertainties in target distribution and varying control ratios, underscoring its applicability across relocation problems in diverse VCS scenarios.